fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

   </li>
 </ul>

-<p style="text-align: justify;"><b>EC2 Hibernate</b>: suspende to disk.
+<p style="text-align: justify;"><a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Hibernate.html"><b>EC2 Hibernate</b></a>: suspende to disk.
 Hibernation saves the contents from RAM to EBS root volume.
 When start again, EBS root volume is restored; RAM contents are reloaded.
 Faster to boot up.
 Maxmin days an instance can be in hibernation: 60 days.</p>

 <p><b>Storage:</b></p>
 <ul>